NatashaRichter/cooking-recipes/recipes/ChickpeaCurry.md

 6. Cook this sauce on moderate heat for a couple of minutes.
 Then add the drained chickpeas.
 Mix.
 Add a little of the reserved liquid or water, add the salt and bring to a boil.

-7. Once the dish has the consistency you like, add some melted ghee
+7. Once the dish has the consistency you like, add some melted ghee.